sunfounder/pironman5/docs/source/advanced/fans.rst

     cat /sys/devices/platform/cooling_fan/hwmon/*/fan1_input

-In the |link_pironman5|, the PWM fan is a critical component for maintaining optimal operating temperatures, particularly during intensive tasks, ensuring the Raspberry Pi 5 runs efficiently and reliably.
+In the Pironman 5, the PWM fan is a critical component for maintaining optimal operating temperatures, particularly during intensive tasks, ensuring the Raspberry Pi 5 runs efficiently and reliably.

 RGB Fans
 -------------------